rupertl/vps-puppet/README.md

 These need to be updated

 * backups: use duplicity to backup servers
-* nginx: web server
 * nodejs: programming language
 * php: programming language
 * postfix: email server [for mailhosts]
 * pup_check: custom script to check puppet config
-* radicale: calendar server

-## Manifests

-Each VPS has its own manifest of what to install.

 ## Bootstrap